jwheeler0424/ghost-light/README.md

 # Ghost Light Performance, Inc.

 A performance training and production company.

+Here is a template of that website.